10 Expert Ways to Make Your Perfume Last All DayJuly 14, 2023

 Use the Unscented Lip Balm Method

 “Instead of spraying your fragrance on your hair directly, spray your hair brush lightly with the fragrance instead,” says Mileo.
-This will protect your strands from the high alcohol content in the perfume because most of it will evaporate on the brush and you’ll be left with the fragrance oils.
+This will protect your strands from the drying alcohol in the perfume, because most of it will evaporate on the brush, leaving behind just the fragrance oils.
 “Once fragrance is applied correctly, you may even discover a few notes that you haven’t had the pleasure of smelling yet.”